Anglophone Crisis: 2024

 On 7 August, two police officers were killed and their weapon seized by separatist fighters in Bamenda.
 The ADF claimed responsibility.
-It was reported that Fulani militamen invaded once again the village of Sop in Ndu setting fire to houses, looting stores and attacking villagers, leaving many wounded.
+It was reported that Fulani militiamen invaded once again the village of Sop in Ndu setting fire to houses, looting stores and attacking villagers, leaving many wounded.
 On 9 August, two police officers were killed in a bomb explosion in Bamenda.
 On 10 August, following the deaths of two separatist fighters in Bangulan, Ngo-Ketunjia, separatist commander "General No Mercy" declared an indefinite lockdown in the village.
 On 14 August, five cabs were set on fire by unidentified gunmen in Bamenda.
 On 16 August, separatist fighters imposed a blockade on the Kumba-Mamfe road.
 In Bui, a police inspector was killed in a separatist ambush.
 On 19 August, it was reported that Cameroonian forces carried out a combined ambush and targeting operation between Ndop and Bamessing, Ngo Kentunjia.
 During this operation, two key members of the "Only Bro" group were neutralized.
 On 20 August, separatist commander Tantoh Leonard (known as "General Colabo") was killed by his own fighters in Ndop, following a dispute over the distribution of ransom money.
 On 21 August, in a video, the separatist group Mountain Lions declared a two-week lockdown starting on 9 September in order to disrupt school resumption.
 On 23 August, suspected separatists burned a taxi in Bamenda.
 On 24 August, at least three police officers were killed in Buea.
 The Mountain Lions claimed responsibility for the attack.
 On 25 August, a driver for a health NGO was kidnapped and killed by gunmen in Bamenda.
 On 27 August, a soldier was killed in an alleged separatist attack near Bamenda.

 On 2 September, separatist fighters killed a biker and burnt down a taxi in Buea.
 In Mbatu, near Bamenda, three people were killed by armed separatists.
 On 8 September, a former separatist fighter was killed in an alleged targeted attack in Bamenda.
 In Sop, Bui, three separatist fighters were killed in a confrontation with the Cameroonian army.
-On 16 September, two separatist fighters were killed during an operation by the Rapid Intervention Battalion (BIR) in Worsing, Bali Nyonga.
+On 16 September, two separatist fighters were killed during an operation by the Rapid Intervention Brigade (BIR) in Worsing, Bali Nyonga.
 In a separate incident, another separatist fighter was killed in a BIR attack between Sabga, Kedjon Ketinguh and Bamessing.
 A civilian was also killed in the clashes.
 On 19 September, a suspected separatist IED detonated and numerous gunshots erupted in Bamenda.
 On 24 September, AGovC leader Ayaba Cho Lucas was arrested in Norway and charged with inciting crimes against humanity.
 AGovC vice president Julius Nyih took over as interim leader of the organization, in accordance with a contingency succession plan.